simonava5/FundamentalsProject/README.md

 # Fundamentals of Data Analysis - Project 40%
-G00263352
+By Simona Vasiliauskaite G00263352

 **Main Objective:**

-[] Investigate and explain box plots and their uses
+[ ] Investigate and explain box plots and their uses

 **Tasks:**
 * Summarise the history of the box plot and situations in which it used.